wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ## NOTES:
 - "Llama.cpp has been working on improving AMD GPU support, but the implementation is not as mature as NVIDIA's CUDA support." -Claude_Sonnet
+- GPT Stopped working during development, it came back on few hours later, but delays lead to distractions for me.

 ## DISCLAIMER:
 - It is advided not to run the scripts in Alpha stage, or unexpected results may occur.